How to Wrap Crochet Bouquet

 5. Use a glue gun with a low-temperature setting when attaching the ribbon to the bouquet, as hot glue can melt yarn and ruin the bouquet.

-6. Make sure that all ends of the bouquet are securely covered so that they don’t unravel or show through in finished product.
+6. Make sure that all ends of the bouquet are securely covered so that they don’t unravel or show through in the finished product.

 7. Take plenty of time to make sure that the wrapping is neat and even, as this will ensure that the bouquet looks better when finished.

-8. Be careful with adding additional decorations or accessories such as beads, pearls or buttons as these can be a choking hazard for small children if left unattended.
+8. Be careful with adding additional decorations or accessories such as beads, pearls or buttons, as these can be a choking hazard for small children if left unattended.

 Create a Beautiful Crochet Bouquet